Civics Literacy Initiative

-The 2017 Florida Legislature amended Section 1007.25, Florida Statutes to require students initially entering a Florida College System institution or state university in 2018-19 and thereafter to demonstrate competency in civic literacy.
+The 2017 Florida Legislature amended Section 1007.25, Florida Statutes to require students initially entering a state university in 2018-19 and thereafter to demonstrate competency in civic literacy.
 This means beginning in Fall 2018 students who are first enrolled in a Florida public institution in Fall 2018 or later must meet the new state civic literacy requirement regardless of residency or past post-secondary enrollment.

 The goal of the civic literacy initiative is to ensure a level of understanding among all graduates in the principles and practices of American democracy through an understanding of the U.S. Constitutions and other founding document as well as landmark Supreme Court cases and legislation and their impact on law and society.

 WHO IS IMPACTED BY THE CIVIC LITERACY REQUIREMENT?

 - All FTIC (first time in college) undergraduate degree-seeking students who enrolled at USF in Fall 2018 or later are impacted.